Ashgabat–Turkmenabat Motorway: Description

 The motorway consists of six traffic lanes and additional emergency lanes.
 The width of the road surface is 34.5 meters, with each side of the carriageway measuring 11.25 meters.
 The movement zones are 3.75 meters wide.
 Each direction includes an emergency lane, a ditch, and metal barriers to prevent animals and people from entering the motorway.

 The road surface is made of high-quality asphalt concrete and modern materials, enhancing the strength and load-bearing capacity of the motorway.
 The road construction includes a 60 cm layer of stone covering, followed by layers of 20 cm each.
 Additionally, three layers of 22 cm asphalt were laid for the highway.

 Facilities such as parking lots, rest areas, shops, cafes, fuel stations, and other infrastructure have been established along the motorway for the convenience of drivers and passengers.

 The highway infrastructure includes several traffic police posts equipped with surveillance cameras, technical maintenance stations, and road service facilities.
 A dedicated traffic management system collects data from surveillance cameras and meteorological stations and transmits it to road monitoring services.

 During construction, measures were taken to minimize environmental impact, including roadside landscaping and initiatives to protect local ecosystems.
 The motorway includes 69 structures, such as bridges, tunnels, and overpasses.
 These include hydrotechnical facilities, wildlife tunnels, agricultural machinery crossings, and engineering communication systems.

 Special telephone stations are located along the road, connected to the control center for emergency calls and assistance.

 Importance

 The Ashgabat–Turkmenabat Motorway is one of the largest infrastructure projects in Turkmenistan.
 It provides access for automobile cargo flows to highways leading to the Asia-Pacific region and serves as a high-speed transport artery for the efficient and cost-effective transportation of goods over long distances.

+Mobile network coverage

+Since 2026, Turkmen operator Altyn Asyr covers the route with LTE connectivity.